SKhai77/Pro-README-Generator/README.md

 ## Description

-The purpose of this project is to create a professional README markdown file generator.
-So, developers can quickly and easily create a README file by using a command-line application to generate one.
-This allows the project creator to devote more time to working on the project.
+The project aims to create a command-line application using the Inquirer package (version 8.2.4) to dynamically generate a professional README.md file based on user input.
+This allows developers to effortlessly create README files, freeing up more time for actual project work.
+The application was developed with JavaScript/Node.js and utilizes Inquirer as an npm package.

 ## Code Languages and Runtime